 6.2.1 Applicability to language

 Java is a statically typed language.
 Java is also a strongly typed language as it requires all variables to be typed and places restrictions on the values that a variable can hold.
 There are two categories of types in Java: primitive and reference types.
-Primitive types are boolean, byte, short, int, long, char, float and double.
+Primitive types are boolean, byte, short, int, long, char, float, enum and double.
 Reference types are the class, interface and array types.

 When assigning a smaller type to a larger type such as from a short to an int, there is no need for casting.
 Going from a larger type to a smaller type such as from a double to a float, where information could be lost, requires explicit casting.

+When performing an arithmetic operation composed of all integers, all operands are first converted to an int.
+If all of the operands are floating point, all operands are first converted to the double type.
+When performing operations with mixed data types, the smaller type is converted to a larger type.
+For instance, adding a short to an int results in the short being upsized to an int before the operation is performed.

-As such, this weakness does not apply to Java as Java contains sufficient protections to mitigate this weakness.
+As such, the vulnerabilities related to the loss of information on conversion does not apply to Java.

+The vulnerability documented in TR 24772-1 relating to the ability to distinguish integer types representing different physical units (such as meters or feet) does exist in Java.
+It can be mitigated by generating distinct classes for each dimensional type.

 6.2.2 Guidance to language users

-None
+Consider using classes instead of base types for values with physical properties, such as weight or size.

 6.3 Bit representations [STR]